 Weightlifting is a form of anaerobic exercise, while cardiovascular exercise is a form of aerobic activity.

 This article explains the difference between aerobic and anaerobic exercise, the benefits of weightlifting versus cardio, and how to calculate the calories burned with each type of activity.

-The ACSM define anaerobic exercise as intense physical activity of short duration, which uses fuel from energy sources within the contracting muscles rather than relying on inhaled oxygen.
+The ACSM defines anaerobic exercise as intense physical activity of short duration that uses fuel from energy sources within the contracting muscles rather than relying on inhaled oxygen.
 Lifting weights and sprinting are both examples of anaerobic exercise.

 Lifting weights usually leads to higher EPOC levels than cardio, resulting in more significant muscle breakdown.
 This means that the body continues to burn calories even after completing a weightlifting workout.